Sawant-Kajal/Ecommerce_Data_Analysis/README.md

 1. **Setup**:
    - Ensure Python and required libraries (e.g., pandas, numpy, scikit-learn, matplotlib) are installed.
-   - Install dependencies using `pip install -r requirements.txt` (if a `requirements.txt` file is provided).

 2. **Run Notebooks**:
    - Open and execute the Jupyter notebooks in the following order: